OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/extending-your-network.md

 Switches can operate at both layer 2 and layer 3 of the OSI model.
 These are exclusive in the sense that layer 2 switches cannot operate at layer 3.

-Here is a layer 2 switch that forwards frames onto the connected devices using their MAC address.
+Here is a Layer 2 switch that forwards frames onto the connected devices using their MAC addresses.
 ```
 [Device 1]\
            \